-I can’t even remember how many times Mike has come home when I’m sautéing onions and garlic and said wow, it smells great in here…what are you making?
-It’s almost embarrassing to say that it’s just onion and garlic, lol.
+I can’t even remember how many times Mike has come home when I’m sautéing onions and garlic and said, Wow, it smells great in here…what are you making?
+It’s almost embarrassing to say that it’s just onion and garlic!

 This soup highlights the flavor of sautéed onion and garlic, and pairs that with creamy potato and a sprinkle of fresh thyme to brighten everything up.
 It’s a winter cure-all, really.

-3 medium (about 1 lb) potatoes, peeled and cubed
+- 3 medium potatoes (about 1 lb), peeled and cubed

-Put the potatoes in a medium pot and cover with cold water by about 1 inch; heat over medium to medium high heat until the water boils, then turn the heat down to medium-low and cook the potatoes just until fork-tender, about 5 to 7 minutes.
-Drain potatoes and set aside.
+- Put the potatoes in a medium pot and cover with cold water by about 2 inches; heat over medium to medium high heat until the water boils, then turn the heat down to medium-low and cook the potatoes just until fork-tender, about 5 to 7 minutes.
+Drain the potatoes and set aside.

-In a bowl, whisk together the flour and milk and set aside.
+- Whisk together the flour and milk in a small bowl and set aside.

 - Heat the oil and butter in a medium saucepan over medium heat; when the butter is melted, add the onion and cook until soft and just starting to brown, about 5 to 7 minutes, stirring occasionally.
 Add the garlic and thyme and cook 1 minute, stirring constantly.

 - Add the stock, bay leaf, salt, and pepper and bring to a simmer.